-Anemia in a simplified translation means a “lack of blood cells”, but it involves a catalogue of complex symptoms.
+Anemia in a simplified translation means a “lack of red blood cells”, but it involves a catalogue of complex symptoms.
 Just giving it a label without looking for the cause is a serious medical blunder.
-Anemia is like a warning flag that points to an underlying medical problem that needs to be investigated.
-Here a general overview of anemia is given based on what causes a particular type of anemia.
+Hence anemia is like a warning flag.
+It points to an underlying medical problem, which probably requires an investigation.
+Here is a general overview of anemia focussing on the different types of the disease and its causes.

-The patient may not notice mild forms, and only laboratory tests will show abnormalities.
+The patient may not notice a mild form of anemia, and certainly only laboratory tests will show abnormalities.
 Severe forms of anemia can produce a host of signs and symptoms.
 Weakness, dizziness, headache, ringing in the ears (tinnitus), lack of energy, irritability and loss of libido may be part of the symptoms that send the patient to the doctor.
 Sometimes there are gastrointestinal complaints, jaundice or an enlarged spleen.

-It is necessary to investigate the mechanisms that led to anemia.
-Acute blood loss is the most obvious reason.
-Chronic blood loss-even if the amounts are small- can lead to anemia.
-A deficiency in the production of red blood cells (erythropoiesis) may be the culprit or destruction of red blood cells (know as excessive hemolysis) could be responsible.
-Blood loss in its acute or chronic form have to be considered first.
-Any source of unrecognized internal bleeding (ulcers and gastrointestinal bleeding) can be at the source of anemia.
-Too frequent periods or heavy periods will lead to anemia in females.
+Consequently, it is necessary to investigate what led to anemia.
+First of all, acute blood loss is the most obvious reason, but chronic blood loss may also be the cause.
+A deficiency in the production of red blood cells (erythropoiesis) may be the cause.
+But destruction of red blood cells (excessive hemolysis) could also be responsible.
+The doctor considers blood loss in its acute or chronic form first.
+Any source of unrecognized internal bleeding (ulcers and gastrointestinal bleeding) can cause anemia.
+Furthermore, in females when periods are too frequent or very heavy, this can cause anemia.
 Iron deficiency anemia shows a similar laboratory pattern as anemia due to chronic blood loss.
-If blood loss has been excluded as a reason for anemia, only the other two mechanisms (deficient production of red blood cells and destruction of red blood cells) have to be considered.
+Doctors need to exclude blood loss as a reason for anemia.
+Also, the health care provider considers the other two mechanisms of causing anemia.
+These are deficient production of red blood cells and destruction of red blood cells.

 Forms of Anemia